valeIT/valeIT.github.io/_posts/2019-05-26-unity-tilemaps-and-procedural-generation.md

 ![](/asset/article_images/unity-tilemap-3.png)

-Before going back to the code we now to keep track of the tile position for each section.
+Before going back to the code we need to keep track of the tile position for each section.
 From the Tile Palette select the arrow icon and find the tile where you need to place the first section of the map

 ![](/asset/article_images/unity-tilemap-3a.png)